Brolenso/HomebrewRubyCocoaPodsInstallManual/README.md

 // 11.
 Go to the project folder in terminal, than pod init

 // 12.
-Open Podfile, created in project folder, and add after line "# Pods for TrainingPackage"
+Open Podfile, created in project folder, and add pod-install command after line "# Pods for TrainingPackage", exemple:
-// our pod-install command from developer's instuction, exemple:
 // pod 'SnapKit'

 // 13.
 Close Xcode